A Bayesian Take on Gaussian Process Networks: Introduction

 \section{Introduction}

 Bayesian networks (BNs) are a powerful tool for compactly representing joint distributions and the underlying relationships among a large set of variables \citep{bnop}.
 These relationships are described via a directed acyclic graph (DAG), with each node in the graph representing a random variable.
-The joint distribution of a set of random variables $\textbf{X} = \{X_1,..., X_n\}$ factorizes into conditional distributions for each variable given its parents in the DAG:
+The joint distribution of a set of random variables $\textbf{X} = \{X_1,...\,, X_n\}$ factorizes into conditional distributions for each variable given its parents in the DAG:

 The DAG provides a visual description of the dependency structure among the variables, where missing edges encode conditional independence relations among pairs of variables.
 Thanks to their inherent flexibility and their ability to combine expert knowledge with data, Bayesian networks have been applied to a large range of domains \citep{BNapplications2011}.
-More recently, Bayesian approaches have emerged to capture both network and parameter uncertainties across a variety of research areas \cite{naturegene,castelletti2020,moffa_kuipers2021}.

 In the absence of full prior knowledge of the underlying graph, inference on the structure is necessary.
-For this purpose, a plethora of \textit{structure learning} algorithms have been proposed, which involve either learning the structure from the conditional independence relations in the data or assigning a score to each DAG and searching the graph space for high-scoring networks.
-An overview of current algorithms and how they perform in benchmark studies is available \citep{benchpress}, with hybrid methods combining both aspects offering the current state-of-the-art.
+For this purpose, a plethora of \textit{structure learning} algorithms have been proposed, which involve either learning the structure from the conditional independence relations in the data (i.e.\ constraint-based) or assigning a score to each DAG and searching the graph space for high-scoring networks.
+A recent overview of current algorithms appears in \citet{Kitson2023survey} while a reproducible workflow for benchmark studies is available in \citet{benchpress}.
+Hybrid methods combining both constraint- and score-based aspects generally offer current state-of-the-art performance.

+Typical scoring functions rely on measures of goodness of fit of the graphical model for the given data, such as the Bayesian Information Criterion (BIC) and the Mutual Information Test (MIT) \citep{probabilistic, campos}.
+Another common choice is to use the graph marginal likelihood that we can derive by integrating over the parameter prior on a graphical model.
+The vast majority of score-based methods implement searches aiming to maximise the scoring function and return one single optimal structure.
+By complementing the marginal likelihood with a graph prior, one can score graphs according to their posterior distribution and sample from it.
+By fully characterizing the posterior distribution over graphs it is possible to go beyond optimal point estimates and enable Bayesian model averaging.
+In this context, approaches have emerged to capture both network and parameter uncertainties across a variety of research areas \cite{naturegene,castelletti2020,moffa_kuipers2021}.